ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

                1. Amount of data.
                2. Nature of problem statement.

 |--- 2.
+Evaluation - Here we will evaluate our model.
-Evaluation (In Industrial Level projects we need to focus on both the approaches)
+        (In Industrial Level projects we need to focus on both the approaches)
             |--- 1.
 Intrensic Evaluation (Technical Approach)
                         |--- Confusion Matrics
                         |--- Precision